 Smith College is a residential college; traditional-aged undergraduates are required to live on campus for four years.
 Limited numbers of students may be given permission to live off campus through the housing lottery process or by completing the Petition for Waiver of On-Campus Living Requirement Form, available on a student’s self service page and are due by June 1 (for first semester) and December 1 (for second semester).
-Transfer students who are of traditional college age may also apply to live off campus by writing to the Assistant Director of Residence Life in the student affairs office at the time of application for admission.
+Transfer students who are of traditional college age may also apply to live off campus by writing to the Assistant Director of Residence Life for Operations in the office of Residence Life at the time of application for admission.
 Very few exceptions will be made, and further documentation to support one’s request will be required.
 All requests after the housing lottery will be reviewed and decided by the off-campus housing committee.

 All new students will receive a copy of the housing contract electronically when they fill out the Residence Life Information Form.
 Returning students get this during the room selection process.
 All information about house opening, closing, and key pick-up is available on the Smith College Residence Life website.

 Closing and opening dates and times of houses are publicized on campus prior to vacations and are posted on the residence life website.
 These closing dates represent the end of each semester.
 Students are expected to make house departure and travel plans accordingly.
 All houses (including the Friedman apartments) are closed for winter break, except Cutter, Ziskind, and Parsons for international students; 54 Green Street, 150 Elm Street and Conway House for Ada Comstock Scholars, and graduate housing for graduate students.
 Students who are delayed in vacating their room by the assigned date will be charged a fee.